Executive Summary:

 What Happens to Honeybees After They Sting?

-The process that follows a honeybee sting — while not enjoyable for the person stung — is especially painful for the bee.
+The process that follows a honeybee sting—while not enjoyable for the person stung—is especially painful for the bee.

 Honeybees aren’t configured to live past a sting.
-The anatomy of their bodies makes it impossible to remove the stinger once it penetrates through the skin.
+The anatomy of their bodies makes it impossible to remove the stinger once it penetrates the skin.
 The bee will likely die after the sting as the odd shape of its body causes abdominal rupture shortly after its pinching blow.

 Honeybee stingers, unlike those of wasps, have barbed stingers that embed into the surface of whatever or whoever is being stung.
 These stingers comprise two barbed lancets and a venom sac, which can irritate human skin if the venom is released.

-After one bee stings, a distinct scent is sent to the other worker bees; this alarm pheromone alerts the rest of the colony that one of their own is under attack, and to prepare to defend themselves (and the hive).
+After one bee stings, a distinct scent is sent to the other worker bees; this alarm pheromone alerts the rest of the colony that one of their own is under attack and to prepare to defend themselves (and the hive).

 Usually, if you’re stung by a single bee, the rest won’t bother you unless you’re close to their hive.
 You should be careful around honeybee hives because they can hold thousands of bees, and if you’re near the hive when stung, chances are that other bees may attack too.